 It’s all good and well having a yard in which to relax, but there’s no getting around the fact that the enjoyment of the space can be seriously compromised if it feels like there’s no privacy.
 While you’re trying to relax, there’s always that nagging sensation that someone might be just be watching you.
 And while your neighbors probably have better things to do, no one likes to think that someone might be spying on them.
-So what’s the solution, do you just sell up and move out to the wild, where there are no neighbors?
+So what’s the solution, do you just sell up and move out to the wild, where there are ni?
 Or do you add some privacy to your yard?
 We say the latter.
 Below we take a look at five ways you can do this.

 Add a Fence

 The easiest way to get more privacy in your yard is to make it more difficult for people to look in.
 The best and most effective way of doing this is to add a fence!
 Add one around the perimeter of your outdoor space – or increase the height if you already have one – and there’ll be less space for people to take a look.
 Simple and easy to do, you can have one up in the matter of a weekend.